HuttleyLab/scitrack/README.rst

 All logging calls are cached until a path for a logfile is provided.
 The logger can also, optionally, create directories.

-When run in parallel using ``mpirun``, the process ID is appended to the hostname to help identify processors.

 **********************************
 Simple instantiation of the logger
 **********************************